Memphis, Egypt

-Toponymy
+Names

 Memphis has had several names during its history of almost four millennia.
 Its Ancient Egyptian name was Inebu-hedj (𓊅𓌉, translated as "the white walls").

 Because of its size, the city also came to be known by various other names that were the names of neighbourhoods or districts that enjoyed considerable prominence at one time or another.
 For example, according to a text of the First Intermediate Period, it was known as Djed-Sut ("everlasting places"), which is the name of the pyramid of Teti.

 At one point the city was referred to as Ankh-Tawy (meaning "Life of the Two Lands"), stressing the strategic position of the city between Upper Egypt and Lower Egypt.
 This name appears to date from the Middle Kingdom (c.
 2055–1640 BCE), and is frequently found in ancient Egyptian texts.
 Some scholars maintain that this name was that of an area that contained a sacred tree, the western district of the city that lay between the great Temple of Ptah and the necropolis at Saqqara.

 At the beginning of the New Kingdom (c.
 1550 BC), the city became known as mn-nfr (anglicized as Men-nefer, meaning "enduring and beautiful"), which became "Memfi" (ⲙⲉⲙϥⲓ) in Bohairic Coptic.
 The name "Memphis" (Μέμφις) is the Greek adaptation of the name that they had given to the pyramid of Pepi I, located west of the city.

 Some claim that the modern town Mit Rahina received its name from the ancient Egyptian later name for Memphis mjt-rhnt meaning "Road of the Ram-Headed Sphinxes" being a reference to the ancient causeway connecting Memphis and Saqqara, on which the procession of the dead bull travelled for burial in the Serapeum of Saqqara, but it's been rejected by numerous Egyptologists on the basis of the town's earlier name Minyat Rahina (منية رهينة), which could possibly be derived from the name of a Bedouin tribe.

 While attempting to draw ancient Egyptian history and religious elements into that of their own traditions, the Greek poet Hesiod in his Theogony explained the name of the city by saying that Memphis was a daughter of the Greek river god Nilus and the wife of Epaphus (the son of Zeus and Io), who founded the city and named it after his wife.

-In the Bible, Memphis is called either ‘’Noph’’, or Moph.
+In the Bible, Memphis is called either Noph, or Moph.

 The Muslim tradition adopted the Coptic etymology which operates with an etymon Māfah, derived from ⲙⲁⲁⲃ.
 It made the number significant in the following traditions relating to Memphis: it was thirty miles long, Manqāwus built it for his thirty daughters and Baysar lived here with his thirty children.